Avoiding Amazon Scammers: 13 Tips

 On the subject: 7 Secret Ways to Get More From Amazon

-ReconBob - Provides seller sales history.
+ReconBob - Provides the sales history of the seller.

 ReviewMeta and FakeSpot authenticate customer reviews.